SERVING IN WEAVERVILLE SINCE 1953

 On January 1, 1994, Pastor Ron Graham, his wife Janelle, and sons Ben and Tim came to Weaverville to serve.
 They ministered until May 21, 2006.

 In March of 2007, Jay Underwood was called to the pulpit of First Baptist Church.
 He, along with his wife Julie, and 3 children, arrived on June 17th and he officially began his pastorate at FBCW on July 1st.
-Pastor Jay continues to serve as Pastor at First Baptist Church.
+During their time in Weaverville, Pastor Jay and Julie adopted 3 more children.
+Pastor Jay served through 2020.

 Visit our History in Pictures, where we revisit the journey of First Baptist Church from its humble beginnings to the current campus seen on our main page.